Purpuric rashes

 Examination

-It may seem unusual to place examination before history but there is some logic to this.
-In reality, the patient is likely to start the consultation by presenting with the purpuric rash and so inspection of the rash and noting such matters as the general condition of the patient will occur at the outset.
+It may seem unusual to place examination before history but, in reality, the patient is likely to start the consultation by presenting with the purpuric rash and so inspection of the rash and noting such matters as the general condition of the patient will occur at the outset.

 History

-Establish whether the patient is otherwise well.
-If a child has developed a purpuric, possibly meningococcal, rash but does not seem unwell, do not be lured into a false sense of security.
-That child may be moribund just 20 minutes later.
+• Establish whether the patient is otherwise well.
+If a child has developed a purpuric, possibly meningococcal, rash but does not seem unwell, do not be lulled into a false sense of security.
+Deterioration can be very rapid.

 Other components of a routine history should be gone through (past medical history, medical and allergic history - including any over-the-counter drugs - and social history are all relevant).